flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 This generator triggers a set of failures among the selected failure pool with a specified probability at each take off.
 If a failure will occur during the next take off, it may happen at any moment, during one of these three take off phases:

-- Low speed phase :
+- Low ground speed phase :
-    - The take off phase when the plane exceeds the minimum speed and is slower than the low-med transition speed.
+    - The take off phase when the plane exceeds the minimum ground speed and is slower than the low-med transition ground speed.
-- Medium speed phase :
+- Medium ground speed phase :
-    - The take off phase when the plane exceeds the low-med transition speed and is slower than the med-high transition speed.
+    - The take off phase when the plane exceeds the low-med transition ground speed and is slower than the med-high transition ground speed.
-- High speed & climb phase :
+- High ground speed & climb phase :
-    - The take off phase when the plane exceeds the med-high transition speed and is lower than the specified height above the runway.
+    - The take off phase when the plane exceeds the med-high transition ground speed and is lower than the specified height above the runway.

 The choice between the 3 phases will be random, using the probability of each phase defined in the settings.